is a Japanese star festival that celebrates the reunion of Orihime (Vega

 Write an original poem using an Eastern poetry form

-gallery.
+gallery and note me directly.
 If accepted it will be added to the contest collection and journal.
-One entry per contest, please.

 If you have not participated in a contest here before please consider starting now.
 We are here to cultivate and encourage each other while having fun!
 Check out our Events Board